bbkane/www.bbkane.com/content/blog/Checklists-And-Sayings.md

 - Ten hours of coding can save one hour of reading.
 - People with responsibilities have lives with meaning
 - Use threads if you want to work in parallel, async if you want to wait in parallel
-- Poeple remember and make time for the things that are important to them.
+- People remember and make time for the things that are important to them.
 What is important to you?
 - Men's lives are measured in works, not years! - a probably misremembered quote like this in Westminster Cathedral
 - If you don't make mistakes, you're not working on hard enough problems. - Frank Wilczek
 - The goal of refactoring is to increase the number of constraints that guide your program through your problem space. - paraphrased from [Jonathon Blow](https://www.youtube.com/watch?v=2J-HIh3kXCQ)
 - If you’re overthinking, write.
 If you’re underthinking, read. - [Alex & Books](https://twitter.com/alexandbooks_/status/1446883211393503232?lang=en)
 - Write code.
 Not too much.
 Mostly functions. - [Brandon.me](https://www.brandons.me/blog/write-code-not-too-much-mostly-functions)
+- Prioritize impact over output

 ## Lessons from maintaining software over time